Shanks13-37/YieldVoyeger_Task/README.md

 I implemented retrieve_chunks(query, top_k=5) which:
 -Converts the user question into an embedding -Searches FAISS
--Returns the most relevant chunks
+-Returns the top k most relevant chunks
 These retrieved chunks become the “context” fed into the LLM.
 This is the Retrieval part of RAG.